 Sometimes called self-guided vehicles or autonomous guided vehicles, automated guided vehicles (AGVs) are material handling systems or load carriers that travel autonomously throughout a warehouse, distribution center, or manufacturing facility, without an onboard operator or driver.
-In this post, we’ll explore the various types of AGVs, how they work and their benefits.
+In this post, we’ll explore the various types of AGVs, the meaning of them, how they work and their benefits.

 Applications for AGVs

-Automated guided vehicles are used for tasks that would typically be handled by forklifts, conveyor systems or manual carts, moving large volumes of material in a repetitive manner.
+Automated guided vehicle systems are used for tasks that would typically be handled by forklifts, conveyor systems or manual carts, moving large volumes of material in a repetitive manner.

 AGVs are used in a variety of applications.
 They’re often used for transporting raw materials such as metal, plastic, rubber or paper.
 For example, AGVs can transport raw materials from receiving to the warehouse or deliver materials directly to production lines.
 AGVs consistently and reliably deliver raw materials needed without human intervention, ensuring that production lines always have the materials they need without interruption.